ericelliott/applitude/README.markdown

 Environment is made up of things like image hosting URLs which might vary from one host or CDN to another.
 Generally server side environments will also contain passwords, secrets, or tokens for communicating with third party APIs.
 Since the client-side JavaScript environment is not secure, you should not pass those secrets through to the JavaScript layer.

-Evironment variables should be passed into your application from your environment configuration, and not hard-coded.
+Environment variables should be passed into your application from your environment configuration, and not hard-coded.
 Your application should be portable to new hardware or hosts without any changes to your codebase.

 It might be tempting to pass a single environment string through and put logic in your code to determine URLs and so on, but that should be done at the configuration level wherever possible.
 That will make it easier to port your app to new environments.